I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 3. Panagal Park

-If one wishes to take a break between shopping sessions, Panagal Park is within walking distance from most shops.
+If one wishes to take a break between shopping sessions, Panagal Park is within walking distance of most shops.
 In the olden days before television, people used to visit the park to listen to the public radio.

 4. Anna Nagar Tower Park